ASU + Cisco Global Problem Solvers Middle School Program

 Through the program, we aspire to educate and empower students to use technology, entrepreneurship and critical thinking skills to solve real-world problems.
 To do so, we provide middle school educators with training on how to equip students with the technical and entrepreneurial skills to solve community challenges.
 The teachers guide students through building a team, identifying a problem, developing an Internet of Things-based solution, creating a business plan, testing the solution and sharing their idea.

-During the spring of 2017, five middle schools in Arizona were selected to participate in the GPS program:
+Ten middle schools in Arizona were selected to participate in the GPS program:

 - Academia del Pueblo Elementary School